Computing Pareto-Optimal and Almost Envy-Free Allocations of Indivisible Goods: Finding EF1+fPO allocations of goods

-\section{Finding EF1+fPO Allocations of Goods}
+\section{Finding EF1+fPO allocations of goods}

 We now present the main algorithm of our paper.
-Given a fair division instance $(N,M,V)$, our algorithm returns an allocation $\x$ that is EF1 and fPO.
-We show Algorithm~\ref{alg:ef1po} terminates in time $\poly{n,m,U}$ with an EF1+fPO allocation.
+We show that given a fair division instance $(N,M,V)$, Algorithm~\ref{alg:ef1po} returns an allocation $\x$ that is EF1 and fPO and terminates in time $\poly{n,m,U}$.
+Recall that $U$ denotes the maximum number of distinct utility values an agent can achieve in any allocation.

 Algorithm~\ref{alg:ef1po} starts with a welfare maximizing integral allocation $(\x,\p)$, where $p_j = v_{ij}$ for $j \in \x_i$.
-The algorithm then explores if there is an alternating path $P = (i, j_1, i_1, \dots, j_{\ell}, i_{\ell} = h)$, from some LS agent $i\in L$, such that $\p(\x_h\setminus\{j_{\ell}\}) > \p(\x_i)$, i.e., an alternating path along which the pEF1 condition is violated for the LS agent w.r.t the good $j_\ell$.
-When such a path is encountered, the algorithm \textit{transfers} $j_\ell$ from $h$ to $i_{\ell-1}$.
-When there is no such path from $i$, the component $C_i$ of the LS agent $i$ is pEF1.
-We denote by $C_L$ the union of all components of LS agents.
-Suppose the overall allocation is not pEF1, then the algorithm \textit{raises the prices} of all goods in the $C_L$ until either (i) a new MBB edge gets added from an agent $h\in C_L$ to a good $j\notin C_L$ (corresponding to a price rise of $\gamma_1$), or (ii) the spending of an agent $h\notin C_L$ becomes equal to the spending of the agents in $L$ (corresponding to a price rise of $\gamma_2$).
-The algorithm then proceeds as before from Line 2.
+If the allocation $\x$ is not EF1, then the outcome $(\x,\p)$ cannot be pEF1.
+Thus, there must exist a pEF1-violator agent.
+Our algorithm aims to reduce pEF1-envy by transferring goods away from such pEF1-violator agents.
+Let $L$ denote the set of least spenders.
+We first explore if a pEF1-violator is reachable via alternating paths starting from some least spender (LS), i.e., belongs to the component $C_i$ of some LS $i$.
+If not, then we \textit{raise the prices} of all goods in $C_L$, the union of components of all least spenders, until either (i) a new MBB edge gets added from an agent $h\in C_L$ to a good $j\notin C_L$ (corresponding to a price-rise of $\gamma_1$), or (ii) the spending of an agent $h\notin C_L$ becomes equal to the spending of the agents in $L$, i.e., a new agent becomes an LS (corresponding to a price-rise of $\gamma_2$).

+Otherwise, we choose the minimum-index least spender $i$ whose component $C_i$ contains a pEF1-violator.
+We find an alternating path $P = (i, j_1, i_1, \dots, j_{\ell}, i_{\ell} = h)$, from $i$ to a pEF1-violator $h$, and it must be the case that $\p(\x_h\setminus\{j_{\ell}\}) > \p(\x_i)$.
+We then \textit{transfer} the good $j_\ell$ from $h$ to $i_{\ell-1}$.
+The choice of the minimum-index LS is to break ties among all LSs whose component contains a pEF1-violator.
+This ensures that there are no back-to-back transfers, where good $j$ transferred from agent $h$ to $h'$ via an alternating path starting from LS $i$ and immediately in the next step from $h'$ to $h$ via an alternating path starting from another LS $i'$, as our algorithm will only choose one LS $\min\{i,i'\}$.
+Moreover, this ensures that while the component $C_i$ contains pEF1-violators for the minimum-index LS $i$, we only perform transfers from the pEF1-violators in $C_i$.

+Our algorithm repeatedly performs either price-rise steps or transfer steps until the outcome $(\x,\p)$ becomes pEF1.
+Before showing that the algorithm always terminates and analyzing its run-time, we illustrate its execution through an example.